A reflection on Luke 16:19-31

 Luke 16:19-31

-In a dramatic reversal of fortunes, the rich man and Lazarus depart from life and find themselves on opposite sides of an uncrossable chasm.
-The kingdom of God cannot be judged by appearances.
-For the rich man’s royal purple hid an impoverished heart that nourished only itself day after day.
-But faith in God prevailed within the starving, cankerous pauper.
+In a dramatic reversal of fortunes, the rich man and Lazarus depart from life and find themselves on opposite sides of a chasm—an intermediate state before the final judgment and resurrection.
+Eluding worldly perception, the rich man’s royal purple hid an impoverished heart, but faith in God prevailed within the starving, cankerous pauper.
 In the only parable that names a character, Lazarus (from Hebrew Elazar) means “God has helped.”

 When the trappings of life are stripped away, true wealth is revealed.
-The rich man, who failed to make friends with Lazarus, ends up thirsty in the flames of Hades (the Greek translation of the Hebrew word Sheol, the abode of the dead).
+The rich man, who failed to make friends with Lazarus, ends up thirsty in the flames of Hades—the Greek translation of the Hebrew Sheol, a shadowy abode of the dead.
 “I tell you, make friends for yourselves with dishonest wealth, so that when it fails, you will be welcomed into eternal dwellings” (Luke 16:9).
 Following the Parable of the Dishonest Steward, the fate of the rich man illustrates Jesus’ warning.

 By the time the rich man wakes up from his illusion of wealth, he is in spiritual starvation.
 Seeing Lazarus far off in the bosom of Abraham, he becomes the beggar.
-He beseeches Abraham to send Lazarus to relieve his parched tongue, but learns that none can cross over the chasm.
-The listener must weigh temporal against eternal ends.
+He beseeches Abraham to send Lazarus to relieve his parched tongue but learns that none can cross over the chasm.
 While the rich man received “the good” (ta agatha) during his lifetime, Lazarus received “the bad” (ta kaka).
-But temporal benefits vanish in the face of eternity.
-Human minds chained to earthly time find the notion of eternity unfathomable.
+In this reversal of fortunes, the former now bitterly regrets his greed and neglect of the poor.

 Moses and the Prophets

 With anguish, the rich man implores Abraham to send Lazarus to warn his five brothers about the need for repentance.
-The suggestion, however, fails to account for the obstinacy of free, human hearts.
+The suggestion, however, fails to account for the reality of human obstinacy.
+Would a spectacle like a risen Lazarus convince the hardened?
 Even in the time of Moses and the prophets, desert miracles, healings, and wonders effected short-lived conversions.
-A spectacle like the dead Lazarus returning to warn the living would have little impact.
 Abraham ends the conversation with the sober truth: “If they will not listen to Moses and the prophets, neither will they be persuaded if someone should rise from the dead.”

 The enduring message of Moses and the prophets is simple and unspectacular: “You shall love the Lord, your God, with your whole heart, and with your whole being, and with your whole strength” (Deuteronomy 6:5), and “You shall love your neighbor as yourself” (Leviticus 19:18).
 “The whole law and the prophets depend on these two commandments” (Matthew 22:40).